awuehler/juke.lute/999.songs/README.md

     <Artist_Name> - <Song_Name> (Instrument) . abc

 Naturally, **most** music can be traced back to a known/original composer.
-However, many popular melodies have several artist renditions (different music scores) or may be associated to a movie, show, game, or other type of venue.
+However, many popular melodies have several artist renditions (different music scores) or also associated to movie, show, game, or other type of venues.

   - which makes the selected <Artist_Name> prefix a subjective judgement